-When I asked about your thoughts on gift guides, there were several requests for miscellaneous categories — co-worker gifts, neighbor gifts, teacher or coach gifts, white elephant and silly gifts — stuff like that.
-So today’s list covers all that, plus includes a few ideas that are perfect for family gifts (items the whole family would enjoy).
-There are 34 options and more than half are $15 and under, with a whole bunch under $10 too.
+I originally made this gift guide for miscellaneous categories — co-worker gifts, neighbor gifts, teacher or coach gifts, white elephant and silly gifts — stuff like that.
+But then I realized almost everything on this list is good for teens too!
+So consider this a miscellaneous list + teen list.
+Plus I included a few ideas that are perfect for family gifts too (items the whole family would enjoy).
+There are 26 options and more than half are $15 and under, with a whole bunch under $10 too.

 Spark Series: 50 Ways to Ignite Bright Ideas — $12.
 They look like the prettiest little matchboxes, but inside, each match is designed to spark an idea instead of a fire.